Are you trying to figure out what SAE stands for in motor oil?

 - Dispersants: Absorb solid contaminants so they don’t damage the engine

-- Friction modifier: Reduce friction
+- Friction modifiers: Reduce friction

 - Viscosity-index improvers: Prevent oil from thinning